NebulousLabs/merkletree/README.md

 ```

 When using the Reader functions (ReaderRoot and BuildReaderProof), the last
-segment will be padded with 0's if there are not enough bytes.
+segment will not be padded if there are not 'segmentSize' bytes remaining.